zf-fr/zfr-oauth2-server/README.md

 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/zf-fr/zfr-oauth2-server/badges/quality-score.png?s=be36235c9898cfc55044f58d9bba789d2d4d102e)](https://scrutinizer-ci.com/g/zf-fr/zfr-oauth2-server/)
 [![Total Downloads](https://poser.pugx.org/zfr/zfr-oauth2-server/downloads.png)](https://packagist.org/packages/zfr/zfr-oauth2-server)

+**NOTICE:** *Development on the legacy-0.7 branch has been stopped at this time.
+It is here for historical reasons.
+If you find a bug or an incompatibility with an existing project a PR's are welcomed though.
+Please have a look at the master branch which is a complete rewrite.*

 ZfrOAuth2Server is a PHP library that implement the OAuth 2 specification.
 It's main goal is to be a clean, PHP 5.5+ library that aims to be used with Doctrine 2 only.